sendilkumarn/rust-parcel-template/README.md

 # `rust-parcel-template`

+> # ⚠️ The project is moved to [rustwasm/rust-parcel-template](https://github.com/rustwasm/rust-parcel-template) org

 **Kickstart your Rust, WebAssembly, and Parcel project!**

 This template comes pre-configured with all the boilerplate for compiling Rust